 Figure 6-8 shows the percentage of TE populations served or impacted (out of the entire population served or impacted) for each investment program.
 Some TE populations are likely to benefit from or be impacted by projects in certain investment programs.
-The minority population is most served by projects in the Transit Transformation and Major Infrastructure investment programs; the low-income population by the Transit Transformation and Community Connections programs; people with limited English proficiency by the Major Infrastructure and Community Connections programs; people with disabilities by the Bicycle Network and Pedestrian Connections and Intersection Improvement programs; and youth by the Intersection Improvement and Complete Streets programs.
+The minority population is most served by projects in the Transit Transformation and Major Infrastructure investment programs; the low-income population by the Transit Transformation and Community Connections programs; people with limited English proficiency by the Major Infrastructure and Community Connections programs; people with disabilities by the Bicycle Network and Pedestrian Connections and Intersection Improvement programs; older adults by the Bicycle Network and Pedestrian Connections and Intersection Improvement programs; and youth by the Intersection Improvement and Complete Streets programs.

+Figure 6-8

-Figure 6-8 Percent of Transportation Equity Populations Served or Impacted by Regional Target Projects by Investment Program
+Percent of Transportation Equity Populations Served or Impacted by Regional Target

+Projects by Investment Program